theevilapplepie/syncmirror/README.md

 without a lot of hassle or having to care about differences across mirrors.

 ## Current State
-The project is currently in "brain child" status, Where it's probably going to wildly change.
+The project is currently in "brain child" status.
+It's probably going to wildly change.

 ## Project Goals